 It was for the launch of the Comprehensive Framework on the Protection of Journalists—a document meant to address contemporary issues affecting the Sierra Leonean media.

-Developed by the Media Foundation for West Africa (MFWA) through a joint process involving media actors, including the Media Reforms Coordinating Group (MCRG) and state actors in Sierra Leone, it is part of efforts to reduce incidents of media rights violations, increase responsiveness by authorities to addressing media rights violations and to reduce acts of impunity for crimes against journalists in the country.
+Developed by the Media Foundation for West Africa (MFWA) through a joint process involving media actors, including the Media Reforms Coordinating Group (MCRG) and state actors in Sierra Leone and with funding support from the Dutch Foreign Ministry and UNESCO IPDC, the Framework is part of efforts to reduce incidents of media rights violations, increase responsiveness by authorities to addressing media rights violations and to reduce acts of impunity for crimes against journalists in the country.

 The 22-page document addresses concerns about professionalism, better conditions of service, safety and protection of journalist.